 Various Entomologically Themed CG Projects

-The videos below are a number of experiments I created in Cg exploring techniques and approaches for animating insects and arachnids.
+The videos below are a number of early experiments I created in Cg exploring techniques and approaches for animating insects and arachnids.
 Some are more successful than others.